bryan-reactdev/producto-app/README.md

 A mobile application for product management built with React Native (Expo) frontend and Express backend.

+## Features

+- **Product Management**: Add, view, and delete products
+- **Barcode Scanning**: Scan product barcodes to find existing products
+- **Admin Mode**: PIN-protected admin mode for creation and deletion features
+- **Image Upload**: Upload product images with automatic optimization
+- **Barcode Generation**: Generate and download barcodes for products
+- **Search**: Search products by name or barcode

+## Admin Mode

+The app includes a PIN-protected admin mode that restricts creation and deletion features to authorized users only:

+- **PIN**: `1234` (configurable in `frontend/src/hooks/useAdminMode.js`)
+- **Admin Features**:
+  - Add new products
+  - Delete existing products
+  - Create products from scanned barcodes
+- **Regular User Features**:
+  - View all products
+  - Scan barcodes to find products
+  - Download product barcodes

+To enable admin mode:
+1. Tap the "Admin Mode" button on the main screen
+2. Enter the PIN when prompted
+3. Admin features will become available
+4. Tap "Admin Mode ON" to disable admin mode

 ## Project Structure

 - `/frontend` - React Native Expo application